KofiAnnan97/quick_scripts/Recreation/game_sales_scrapper/README.md

 # Game Sales Scrapper
-The purpose of this script is to scrape the Steam Web API to determine whether a game has reached a specified price threshold.
+The purpose of this script is to scrape the Steam Web API and GOG API to determine whether a game has reached a specified price threshold.
 If one or more games fall below the user-defined limit an email will be sent containing a list of games along with their respective prices.

 Officially tested on Ubuntu 24.04 and Windows 11.

+### Supported Stores
+- **Steam**
+- **Good Old Games (GOG)**

+## Roadmap
+- [ ] Retrieve pricing data from Steam bundles

 ## Quick Start
 1. Setup SMTP server/service (TLS required/optional)